Austin Massage Clinic Specializing in Crossfiber Corrective Muscle Therapy (CCMT)

 - I can treat the root cause of the soft tissue problem, not just the symptoms

-- Aids in detoxification of the body and promotes overall wellness
+- It aids in detoxification of the body and promotes overall wellness

 - Its integration with trigger point and movement techniques improves range of motion

-- Aids in restoring lymph and blood circulation to the muscle tissue
+- It aids in restoring lymph and blood circulation to the muscle tissue

 Chronic overuse injuries can come from several different areas.
 Usually there is a repetitive strain in your daily life that has led to injury—poor posture or ergonomics at the computer, or you perform a manual task that over time has broken down muscles and stressed tendons and ligaments.
 Athletes of all levels also experience repetitive strains, particularly in endurance sports.
 My goal is to correctly evaluate the cause of your injury and to treat it at its origin.
 I may even give you stretching and strengthening exercises to extend the effects of the treatment and to help alleviate future problems.